Camouflage: The Art of Hiding in Plain Sight

 Urban Camouflage

-Urban camouflage is the use of camouflage patterns chosen to make soldiers and equipment harder to see in built-up areas, places such as cities and industrial parks, during urban warfare.
-During the Cold War, the British Army used a blocky, white, gray, and brown scheme known as Berlin camouflage on their vehicles.
-Consequently, they were able to disguise the appearance of vehicles in the city, in readiness to defend West Berlin from the Soviets.
+Urban camouflage involves using patterns that help soldiers and equipment blend in with built-up areas, such as cities and industrial parks, during urban warfare.
+During the Cold War, the British Army used a blocky, white, gray, and brown scheme known as Berlin camouflage on their vehicles, allowing them to disguise the appearance of vehicles in the city.

 Snow Camouflage

-Snow camouflage is a type of camouflage used in cold environments, typically snow-covered landscapes.
-It is designed to make a person or object less visible against a snowy background.
+Snow camouflage is a type of camouflage used in cold environments, like snow-covered landscapes.
+It helps make people and objects less visible against a snowy background.

 Non-Visual Camouflage